Lake Bunyonyi – Gorilla Highlands

 The lodge features 10 self-contained tents and 1 family cottage that provide comfort amidst the serenity and scenic beauty of the lake.
 The main building includes a bar and restaurant.

-The restaurant places emphasis on organically grown, freshly-harvested products including crayfish, a local delicacy served fresh on request.
+The restaurant emphasizes organically grown, freshly-harvested products including crayfish, a local delicacy served fresh on request.
 The bar is well-stocked and a campfire and comfortable lounge create a great ambiance.

 Lake Bunyonyi Rock Resort